Muzammil803/node-express-on-vercel-free-setup-boiler-plate/README.md

     - `builds`: Defines the build configuration for your project.
 In this case, it specifies that `index.js` should be built using the `@vercel/node` builder.
     - `routes`: Defines the routing rules.
 The provided rule routes all incoming requests to the root of the application.

-## Step 5: Deploy to Vercel OR Manually import and Deploy you repo on [https://vercel.com/dashboard]
+## Step 5: Deploy to Vercel
+# Manually import and Deploy your repo on [https://vercel.com/dashboard]
+# OR
 1. Install the Vercel CLI globally if you haven't already:
     ```sh
     npm install -g vercel